fullmetalcloud/SEGR5910_Project/Lessons-Learned.md

 Individual Project - Lessons Learned

+I was able to deploy the project.
 I have learned both conceptual and technical lessons from this project.
-This is the first time I have used Docker and Redis, so I spent more time than expected to learn the tools and the application itself.
+This isthe first time I have used Docker and Redis, so I spent more time than expected to learn the tools and the application itself.
 I took the time to learn the tools because I figure that I will eventually use or see these tools in the working world.
 This project was a good lesson in the DevOps and real world, i.e. expect asking many questions to developers, learn new tools, and expect constant changes to applications and your own setup.

 The technical lessons I learned was learned through lots of trial and error using Docker and Redis.
 I learned how to build images and containers from the